The Co-operative Group: Marketing and branding

-CWS became Co-operative Group (CWS) Limited on merger with CRS in 2001.
+CWS became Co-operative Group (CWS) Limited when it merged with CRS in 2001.
 CWS Retail was formed in 1933 and demerged in 1957 as CRS, with the purpose of opening shops in co-operative deserts and to take over failing retail societies.
 The combined Group merged with United Co-operatives, based in Yorkshire and North West England, in 2007, reinforcing its position as the largest consumer co-operative in the world.
 At this time the current name, Co-operative Group Limited, was adopted.

 Following the mergers of the 1990s and 2000s, the modern Co-operative Group was formed of a large range of different independent societies with separate brand identities which led to a lack of consistency and gave an incoherent message to consumers.
 The four-leaf clover "Co-op" brand, introduced in 1967 and adjusted in 1993, was seen by many in the co-operative movement as a hindrance to public perception of the movement.
 This problem was affecting the whole co-operative sector in the UK and following the report from the Co-operative Commission in 2001, The Co-operative Group was heavily involved with the process of developing a single updated version of The Co-operative brand for use by many consumers' co-operatives in the UK.

 In 2007, the group began a re-brand of its estate to this new unified identity with its other business names, including Travelcare and Funeralcare, phased out in favour of the new The Co-operative business names.
 With more than 4,000 stores and branches to convert to the new identity the process has been cited as the "largest rebranding exercise in UK corporate history."
 The Co-operative Group launched its largest television advertising campaign in 2009.
 The two and a half-minute advertisement aired for the first time during Coronation Street on ITV.
 The advertisement, created by McCann Erickson, features the Bob Dylan track "Blowin' in the Wind", a rare occasion that he has allowed his music to be used for commercial purposes.